 Commuter Alternatives Program

-Satellite Lots and Park & Ride
+Nearby Park & Ride Lots

 The law school offers covered bike racks, as well as showers and changing rooms.
 There is a free tire pump for public use located on the side of the Student Union, facing South Road, available 24 hours a day.

 You can get local biking updates from by following the Carolina Bicycle Coalition on Facebook, and learn state bicycling laws with the official N.C.
 Department of Transportation guide ().

 Zipcar offers self-service cars on demand 24 hours a day, seven days a week, available for rent by the hour or for the day.
 Rates include gas, maintenance, insurance, designated parking, and up to 180 miles free per day.
 Rates run $7.50/hr or $69/daily from Monday - Thursday, and $8.50/hr or $77/day from Friday - Sunday.
 There is a $15 one-time student membership fee and an optional $7/monthly driving plan.
 For more information, visit the UNC-Chapel Hill Zipcar website.